emdb-empiar/sfftk/docs/annotating.rst

    The use can use it to refer to the segmentation file instead of typing the full file path and name.

-..
-[1]
-   A unique identifier for a term under the Open Biology Ontologies consortium’s OBO Foundry (see `http://www.obofoundry.org/id-policy.html <http://www.obofoundry.org/id-policy.html>`__ to learn more about obo_id).
-For example, in the Gene Ontology (GO) the term *positive regulation of release of cytochrome c from mitochondria* has the OBO ID *GO:0090200.*

-..
-[2]
-	An *internationalised resource identifier* (IRI) is a type of link to a resource that may include international characters e.g. Chinese.